-We sell a majority of our products to our distributors at a uniform list price.
-However, distributors may resell our products to end customers at a very broad range of individually negotiated price points.
 From time to time, we may provide distributors with price adjustments subsequent to the delivery of product to them and such amounts are dependent on the end customer and product sales price.
 Price adjustments can be based on a variety of factors, including customer, product, quantity, geography, and competitive differentiation.
-Price protection rights grant distributors the right to a credit in the event of declines in the price of the Company's products.
+Price protection rights grant distributors the right to a credit in the event of declines in the price of our products.
 Under these circumstances, we remit back to the distributor a portion of their original purchase price after the resale transaction is completed in the form of a credit against the distributors' outstanding accounts receivable balance.
 The credits are on a per unit basis and are not given to the distributor until the distributor provides information regarding the sale to their end customer.
 We estimate these credits and record such estimates in the same period the related revenue is recognized, resulting in a reduction of product revenue and the establishment of an allowance for price adjustments for amounts due to distributors.
 We estimate credits to distributors based on the historical rate of credits provided to distributors relative to sales and evaluation of current market conditions.
 Revenue on shipments to distributors is recorded when control of the products has been transferred to the distributor.